choria-io/website/docs/content/federation/_index.md

 ![Federation of Collectives](../choria_federation.png)

 The Federation Brokers are a share-nothing architecture.
 They are completely stateless and scales horizontally and vertically.
-By default every Choria Broker with Federation enabled will run 10 instances.

 ## Benefits

  * Easier to manage at a large scale
  * Member Collectives remain functional as standalone entities
- * The scale and throughput is increased thanks to offloading some functionality from client to the Federation Brokers
+ * The scale and throughput is increased thanks to offloading some functionality from the Client to the Federation Brokers
- * All MCollective features remain functional
+ * All Choria features remain functional
  * A Collective can belong to several Federations
  * Federation Brokers need no shared infrastructure like Consul or databases
  * Extensive Prometheus metrics about the internals of the brokers